facebookexperimental/moq-encoder-player/README.md

 ![Player block diagram](./pics/player-block-diagram.svg)
 Fig5: Player block diagram

-The packaging it expects is selected with the "Media packager expected" dropdown under the track name (LOC by default, CMSF being the other option) and has to match what the encoder publishes: nothing on the wire announces the format and there is no catalog to negotiate it.
+The packaging it expects is selected with the "Media packager expected" dropdown under the track name (CMSF by default, LOC being the other option) and has to match what the encoder publishes: nothing on the wire announces the format and there is no catalog to negotiate it.

 ### Audio video sync strategy